-I call your name, please succinctly state:
+When I call your name, please succinctly state:

-- 1. What do you hope to get out of this course ☺ - 2.
-What is your biggest fear for this course 😊 - 3.
-Something interesting/ surprising about you that is possibly related to this class
+- 1. What area are you working on?
+Who is your PhD advisor? - 2.
+What do you hope to get out of this course © - 3.
+What is your biggest fear for this course ☺ - 4.
+What the topic from the course web page are you most familiar with or excited about?